-Prerequisites: CS 3101, CS 3410, and senior standing.
+Prerequisites: CS 3101 and CS 3410, each with a grade of "C" or better, and senior standing.
 A capstone experience intended primarily for computing majors that combines societal, ethical, and legal implications and trends of computing with the development of research and communication skills for the profession.
 Topics include societal effects of computing, ethics in the field, legal issues, professional literature and organizations, current industrial, social, legal, governmental, and technical developments, research methodology, and career opportunities.
-Involves extensive reading and writing (both technical and non-technical), as well as library research, prepared group discussions, and oral presentations.
+Involves extensive reading and writing (both technical and nontechnical), as well as library research, prepared group discussions, and oral presentations.